docarray/docarray/docs/user_guide/storing/first_steps.md

 In fact, you can think of Document Index as an **[ORM](https://sqlmodel.tiangolo.com/db-to-code/) for vector databases**.

 Currently, DocArray supports the following vector databases:

 - [Weaviate](https://weaviate.io/)  |  [Docs](index_weaviate.md)
 - [Qdrant](https://qdrant.tech/)  |  [Docs](index_qdrant.md)
 - [Elasticsearch](https://www.elastic.co/elasticsearch/) v7 and v8  |  [Docs](index_elastic.md)
 - [HNSWlib](https://github.com/nmslib/hnswlib)  |  [Docs](index_hnswlib.md)

-For this user guide you will use the [HnswDocumentIndex](docarray.index.backends.hnswlib.HnswDocumentIndex) because it doesn't require you to launch a database server.
+For this user guide you will use the [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] because it doesn't require you to launch a database server.
 Instead, it will store your data locally.

 !!! note "Using a different vector database"